Leadwerks/Documentation/console.md

 box = nil
 ```

-The program viewports are also redrawn after each command is executed.
+The program viewports are also redrawn after each command is executed, so that we can immediately see any effect our commands had on the scene.

 ## Inspecting Variable Values